rsumner31/python-cmake-buildsystem11/README.rst

   DOWNLOAD_SOURCES=ON|OFF      (defaults to ON)
     Download, check MD5 sum and extract python sources in the parent directory.
-    Source archive is downloaded from http://www.python.org/ftp/python/2.7.8/Python-2.7.8.tgz
+    Source archive is downloaded from http://www.python.org/ftp/python

-  BUILD_SHARED=ON|OFF          (defaults to OFF) BUILD_STATIC=ON|OFF          (defaults to ON)
+  BUILD_LIBPYTHON_SHARED=ON|OFF (defaults to OFF)
     Build libpython as a shared library (.so or .dll) or a static library (.a).
-At least one of these options must be set to ON - if they are both set to ON then the Python executable will be linked against the shared version of libpython.

     Note that Python extensions are always built as shared libraries.
 On Windows it is not possible to build shared .dll extensions against a static libpython, so you must build any extensions you want into libpython itself (see the BUILTIN flags below).

+  BUILD_EXTENSIONS_AS_BUILTIN=ON|OFF (defaults to OFF)
+    If enabled, all extensions are statically compiled into the built python libraries (static and/or shared).

+    Note that all previously set BUILTIN_<extension> options are ignored and reset to their original value.

+  WITH_STATIC_DEPENDENCIES=ON|OFF    (defaults to OFF, available only on UNIX)
+    If this is set to ON then cmake will compile statically libpython and all extensions.
+External dependencies (ncurses, sqlite, ...) will be builtin only if they are available as static libraries.

+  BUILD_WININST=ON|OFF (only for windows, defaults to ON if not crosscompiling)
+    If enabled, build the 'Windows Installer' program for distutils if not already provided in the source tree.

+  BUILD_WININST_ALWAYS=ON|OFF (only for windows, defaults to OFF)
+    If enabled, always build 'Windows Installer' program for distutils even if it is already provided in the source tree.

+  INSTALL_DEVELOPMENT=ON|OFF (defaults to ON)
+    If enabled, install files required to develop C extensions.

+  INSTALL_MANUAL=ON|OFF (defaults to ON)
+    If enabled, install manuals.

+  INSTALL_TEST=ON|OFF (defaults to ON)
+    If enabled, install test files.

   ENABLE_<extension>=ON|OFF     (defaults to ON) BUILTIN_<extension>=ON|OFF    (defaults to OFF except for POSIX, PWD and
                                  NT extensions which are builtin by default) These two options control how individual python extensions are built.
     <extension> is the name of the extension in upper case, and without any
     leading underscore (_).
-Known extensions for 2.7.8 include:
+Known extensions for 2.7.12 include:

       ARRAY AUDIOOP BINASCII BISECT BSDDB BZ2 CMATH CODECS_CN CODECS_HK
       CODECS_ISO2022 CODECS_JP CODECS_KR CODECS_TW COLLECTIONS CPICKLE CRYPT